No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Introduction

 In this work, we argue for the latter.
 To substantiate this thesis, we anchor our investigation in the canonical setting of repeated zero-sum games between an \emph{FTRL learner} and a \emph{clairvoyant optimizer}.
-We focus on the \emph{Follow-the-Regularized-Leader} (FTRL) framework—the standard paradigm for no-regret learning—as it unifies algorithms like Multiplicative Weights and Online Gradient Descent under a single geometric umbrella.
-For clarity, we work primarily in the \emph{full-information} model.
-In the supplement we extend our arguments to \emph{bandit} feedback or noisy observations, demonstrating that exploitability may persist beyond the idealized feedback regime.
+We focus on the \emph{Follow-the-Regularized-Leader} (FTRL) framework—the standard paradigm for no-regret learning—as it unifies algorithms like Multiplicative Weights, 1/2-Tsallis or Online Gradient Descent under a single geometric umbrella.
+For clarity, we work primarily in the \emph{full-feedback} model.
+Appendix~\ref{appendix:azuma} provides concentration bounds relating realized \emph{bandit-feedback} payoffs or noisy observations to the corresponding full-feedback quantities, while Appendix~\ref{appendix:experiment} reports exploratory bandit-feedback experiments with explicit exploration.

-\paragraph{The Mechanics of Exploitation.} To formalize the interaction, consider the optimizer’s cumulative reward $R_T$ over $T$ rounds against the FTRL learner.
+\paragraph{The Surplus Reservoir.} To formalize the interaction, consider the optimizer’s cumulative reward $\mathrm{Rew}_T$ over $T$ rounds against the FTRL learner.
 Standard no-regret bounds confine this reward within a tight envelope: